CristianaCostaPereira/Find_a_Coach/README.md

   * send requests to coaches;
   * as a registered coach, view all your incoming requests (messages) and use the email address to reply back;

+Last, but not least, the `authentication`:
+  * add users, so they can login and sign up;
+  * allow the ones that sign up to become a coach.

 <br>

-It uses routing and animations (new features learned).
+It uses routing and animations (more new features learned).

 It also uses `Vuex` to manage data.